01

 Probe Materials

-–40 °F to +160 °F (–40 °C to +71 °C)
+–40 °F to +160 °F (–40 °C to +71 °C) electronics

 Process Pressure

-Up to 150 psig (10 bar), depending on probe
+up to 150 psig (10 bar), depending on probe design

 Housing

-Cast aluminum, explosion-proof and weather-tight (NEMA 4 / 4X / 7 / 9)
+Cast aluminum, explosion-proof and weather-tight (NEMA 4/4X/7/9)

-Hazardous Area Ratings
+Enclosure Hazardous Area Ratings

 Calibration Features